imashusharma/my/README.md

 # Welcome to My GitHub Land! 👋

-Jai Shree Ram! 🙏 I'm Ashutosh Sharma, but you can call me Ashu.
+Jai Shree Ram! 🙏 I'm Ashu Sharma, but you can call me Ashu.
 I'm currently on the exciting journey of pursuing my BCA and rocking the world of web development.
 With 3 years of experience under my belt, I'm all set to dive into the realms of Android and IOS development. 🚀

 ## Why You Should Check Out My Repositories?